-Secondly, Cosmopolis is concerned to make operative the timely and fruitful ideas that otherwise are inoperative.
-So far from employing power or pressure or force, it has to witness to the possibility of ideas being operative without such backing.
+Secondly, Cosmopholis is concerned to make operative the timely and fruitful ideas that otherwise are inoperative.
+So far from employing power or pressure or force. it is has to witness to the possibility of ideas being operative without such backing.
 Unless it can provide that witness, then it is useless.
 For at the root of the general bias of common sense and at the permanent source of the longer cycle of decline, there stands the notion that only ideas backed by some sort of force can be operative.
-The business of Sosmonolis is to make operative the ideas that, in the light of the general bias of common sense, are inoperative.
-In other words, its business is to break the vicious circle of an illusion; men will not venture on ideas that they grant to be correct because they hold that such ideas will not work unless sustained by desires or fears; and, inversely, men hold that such ideas will not work, because they will not venture on them and so have no empirical evidence that such ideas can work and would work.
+The business of Cosmopolis is to make operative the ideas that, in the light of the general bias of common sense, are increase inoperative.
+In other words. its business is to break the vicious circle of an illusion: men will not venture on ideas that they grant to be correct H-bold that because they sea they will not wark hold that such ideas will not worked unless sustained by desires or fears; and, inversely, men hold that such ideas will not work, because they will not venture on them and so have no empirical evidence that such would work ideas can and de work.